yl2/CDS/README.md

 To-Do's
+- Ensure that all inputs of calcUpfront and calcSpread work
+- Figure out all inputs for main.c and buildIRExampleCurve
+- Make functions to calculate SpreadDV01, IR01, and RecRisk01
 - Make a function to calculate default probability in decimal (defaultProb)
-- Make functions to calculate SpreadDV01, IR01, and RecRisk01
-- Figure out all inputs for main.c and buildIRExampleCurve
 - Figure out the default swap curve used in the ISDA model (USD first)